-Figure 8: Pore pressure in injection borehole BGT-10 during Event 2. a) Gas injection pressure and flow rate; b) Detail of gas pressure; c) Gas injection pressure gradient; d) Pore pressure up to establishment of steady-state flow.
+Fig.9: Pore pressure in injection borehole BGT-10 during Event 2. a) Gas injection pressure and flow rate; b) Detail of gas pressure; c) Rate of gas injection pressure change; d) Pore pressure up to establishment of steady-state flow.

-Increasing gas injection flow rate resulted in an increase of gas pressure and a second gas peak of 3720 kPa on Day 858 (Fig.8b).
+Increasing gas injection flow rate resulted in an increase of gas pressure and a second gas peak of 3720 kPa on Day 858 (Fig.9b).
 Close examination of the response of the system showed three distinct events.
-A change in the pressure gradient (Fig.8c) was seen at Day 858.71 when the gas pressure was 3720 kPa [2.0].
-Gas pressure peaked at Day 858.74 at 3720 kPa [2.1].
+A change in the rate of pressure change (Fig.9c) was seen at Day 858.71 when the gas pressure was 3722 kPa [2.0].
+Gas pressure peaked at Day 858.74 at 3723 kPa [2.1].
 Gas pressure started to reduce until [2.2] on Day 858.77, gas injection pressure instantaneously reduced by <5 kPa.
 Gas pressure then started to increase at a similar rate seen before [2.0], when at Day 858.81 with gas pressure of 3720 kPa, gas pressure started to rapidly decrease [2.3].

 The four distinct events identified show that Event 2 was a dynamic series of events.
 At [2.0] gas started to enter the OPA at an elevated rate.
 This resulted in a peak of gas pressure a short time after, followed by a rapid decrease in pressure.
 This suggests the formation of an increased volume of gas filled pathway, such as a fracture.
 Below the injection interval, pore pressure spiked before decreasing.
 Above the injection interval, Event [2.3] started a reduction in pore pressure.
 Gas pressure in the injection interval significantly reduced from 3720 kPa at Day 858.81 to 1245 kPa by time of shut in at Day 875.65; this represents a reduction of 2475 kPa in around 10 days.
 An equivalent volume can be estimated using the ideal gas law, giving an estimated >40l of required volume.
-Pore-pressure in monitoring borehole BGT-2 showed a variation at [2.3], with changes of <18 kPa seen in all six intervals.
+Pore-pressure in monitoring borehole BGT-2 showed a variation at [2.3], with changes of <18 kPa seen in all six intervals, much bigger than seen during initial gas peak pressure [1.2].
 Changes in the extensometer data also corresponded with [2.3], with much greater response compared with Event 1.